seed-rs/seed-homepage/markdown/server_integration.md

 as the server.
 This is useful for reducing duplication of data structures, and allows `Serde` to elegantly handle [de]serialization.
 For example, we can use use the same struct which represents a database item on a server in Seed, without redefining or changing it.
+This includes keeping the same methods on both server and client.

 Highlights from the example: